jefflester/minitrino/readme.md

 pip install minitrino --upgrade
 ```

-Each CLI version has its own respective library.
-To install the updated library,
+Each release has its own library.
+To install the updated library, run:
-run:

 ```sh
 minitrino -v lib-install
 ```

-**Note**: Installing the new library will overwrite all modules and snapshots in
+**Warning**: Installing the new library will overwrite all modules and snapshots
-the current library.
+in the current library.
 If you have customized modules or snapshot files in
 `lib/snapshots/`, make sure to take a backup of the `~/.minitrino/lib` directory
 prior to running this command in order to persist your local changes.